Determinantal Sieving: Introduction

-We also provide a way to sieve over arbitrary arithmetic circuits by using the \emph{lift mapping}, which maps every extensor in $\Lambda(\F^k)$ to $\Lambda(\F^{2k})$, a vector space of dimension $4^k$.
-Although the lift mapping costs extra time and space usage, it brings commutativity to the algebra.
-This allows us to evaluate the circuit over the exterior algebra.
+We also provide a way to sieve over arbitrary arithmetic circuits inspired by the \emph{lift mapping} of Brand et al.~\cite{BrandDH18}, which maps every element in $\Lambda(\F^k)$ to $\Lambda(\F^{2k})$, an algebra of dimension $4^k$.
+Although the lift mapping costs extra time and space usage, it brings commutativity to the algebra, allowing us to evaluate the circuit over the exterior algebra.

-\begin{theorem} Let $P(X)$ be a polynomial of degree $d$ over a field $\F$, represented by a skew arithmetic circuit $C$, and let $M=(X,\cI)$ be a matroid on $X$ of rank $k$, represented by a matrix $A \in \F^{k \times X}$.
-There is a randomized algorithm with running time $O^*(4^k)$ that tests if there is a multilinear term $m$ in the monomial expansion of $P(X)$ such that the matrix $A[\cdot,\supp(m)]$ is non-singular.
+\begin{theorem} Let $P(X)$ be a polynomial of degree $d$ over a field $\F$, represented by a skew arithmetic circuit $C$, and let $A \in \F^{k \times X}$ be a matrix.
+There is a randomized algorithm in $O^*(2^{\omega k})$ arithmetic operations or $O^*(4^k)$ arithmetic operations if $C$ is skew that tests if there is a multilinear term $m$ in the monomial expansion of $P(X)$ such that the matrix $A[\cdot,\supp(m)]$ is non-singular.
 The algorithm uses $O^*(4^k)$ space, has no false positives and produces false negatives with probability at most $2k/|\F|$. \end{theorem}